-where $c_5$ is constant of integration.
+where $c_5$ is a constant of integration.
 Next, we determine $\alpha(\theta)$ by using the second expression in Eq.\ \eqref{eq:sol-beta-0},

-where $c_6$ is constant of integration.
+where $c_6$ is a constant of integration.
 By substituting $\alpha$ and $\beta$ back into Eq.\ \eqref{eq:metric-general}, we derive the general NJ class of Schwarzschild black holes.
 Notably, both $\alpha$ and $\beta$ do not depend on the parameter $b$ because the equations $R_{n,1}=0$ and $R_{n,4}=0$ do not involve $b$.

 We now examine the parameters $(b, c, d)$ and constants $(c_2, c_3, c_4, c_5, c_6)$ in the solutions given by Eqs.\ \eqref{eq:sol-beta} and \eqref{eq:sol-alpha}.
-At first, although $\alpha'$ and $\beta'$ rather than $\alpha$ and $\beta$ appear in the tetrad and metric, we cannot set $c_5 = c_6 = 0$.
+First, although $\alpha'$ and $\beta'$ rather than $\alpha$ and $\beta$ appear in the tetrad and metric, we cannot set $c_5 = c_6 = 0$.
 As we will demonstrate later, the non-zero values of $c_5$ and $c_6$ are essential for obtaining the correct Taub-NUT black hole.
-Secondly, we note that Eq.\ \eqref{eq:problem} presents potential singularities at $\theta = 0$ and $\pi$ due to the presence of $\csc \theta$.
-It is crucial to choose the constants in $\alpha$ and $\beta$ to eliminate any divergence in the metric at these two angles.
-Since $\alpha'$ depends solely on $\theta$, $\beta'$ will play a key role in addressing these singularities in $g_{22}$.
+Second, we note that Eq.\ \eqref{eq:problem} presents potential singularities at $\theta = 0$ and $\pi$ due to the presence of $\csc \theta$.
+We must choose the constants in $\alpha$ and $\beta$ to eliminate any divergence in the metric at these two angles.
+Because $\alpha'$ depends solely on $\theta$, $\beta'$ plays a key role in addressing these singularities in $g_{22}$.
 Expanding $g_{22}$ around $\theta = 0$ up to the constant order, we find

 To avoid the divergence at $\theta = 0$, the constant $c_3$ must satisfy the conditions $c_3 \ge 1$ or $c_3 \le -1$.
-A similar analysis shows that these constraints also apply to avoid the divergence at $\theta = \pi$.
+A similar analysis shows that these conditions also apply to avoid the divergence at $\theta = \pi$.